nushell/nushell/README.md

 # Nu Shell

-A modern, GitHub-era shell written in Rust
+A modern shell for the GitHub era

 ![Example of nushell](images/nushell-autocomplete4.gif "Example of nushell")